complxalgorithm/baesick-theme/README.md

 To have a left sidebar just move `get_template_part( 'sidebar', 'index' );` to above the loop call (might need minor tweaks).

-More grid layout and examples on http://www.getskeleton.com/
+More grid layout and examples on http://www.getskeleton.com/ and https://getbootstrap.com/docs/4.0/examples/

 -------------------------------
-The demo sites keep going down because PHP Cloud based app sites suck..sorry
+© 2020 Stephen C. Sanders.
+Licensed under the GPL.